travelogues/parallel-textview/README.md

 # parallel-textview

-A simple tool to explore the results of text alignment
+A simple tool to explore the results of text alignment.